Last Updated on 6 months ago by Admin

 How to Opt-Out of TinEye

-When you register for an account with TinEye, they provide access to access, modify, or delete your personal information.
+When you register for an account with TinEye, they provide access to modify or delete your personal information.
+You can request their support to perform the opt-out with all your details.
+They will require additional information, such as a photo ID.

 TinEye